 {% include "partial/header.html" with pageTitle="安企CMS文章详情" only %}

-Robustness considerations: Handling non-existent templates
+Robustness consideration: Handling non-existent template

 {% include "partial/sidebar.html" if_exists %}